 Hesitating to start your own organic farm because of a lack of training or knowledge?
-We’ve got you covered with these 5 detailed tips drawn from Jean-Martin Fortier’s biointensive market gardening method to help you starting a biointensive small-scale farm.
+Based on Jean-Martin Fortier’s approach, we’ve got you covered with these five detailed tips for starting a biointensive small-scale farm.

 Regardless of the type of farming you want to do, it is strongly recommended to start out by working on other farms.

-These first experiences will give you an idea of whether or not you’re really ready to take the plunge.
+These initial experiences will give you an idea of whether or not you’re really ready to take the plunge.
 Are you in good enough physical shape?
 Can you keep up a good pace in the long term?
-There’s a big difference between the fantasy of farming and the real thing … And no book or YouTube video can replace experience in the field.
+There’s a big difference between the fantasy of farming and the real thing … and no book or YouTube video can replace direct experience in the field.

-In addition, it is an opportunity to learn from people with more experience in agriculture.
+In addition, it’s an opportunity to learn from people with more experience in agriculture.
 Having points of comparison is essential before starting a biointensive small-scale farm.
 There are several options such as volunteering for a day on a farm, doing a longer internship or becoming a seasonal employee.

 Volunteering on a farm

-Quatre-Temps Farm regularly welcomes groups of volunteers at key moments in the year like for the garlic harvest.
+Ferme des Quatre-Temps regularly welcomes groups of volunteers at key moments in the year, such as the garlic harvest.
 Volunteering is a great way to get a sense of what a workday on a farm is like – and to cultivate your relationship with local farmers.
 It is precious knowledge to gain before starting a biointensive small-scale farm.

 Agricultural internships or WWOOFing